 The changes in the Company's cash and working capital are directly impacted by the level of investments made in exploration and evaluation activities, impairment on exploration and evaluation assets and financings completed during the periods.
 Over the last eight quarters, the variation in the operating loss per quarter has been impacted by the level of corporate activity at the Company.
 The timing of non-cash income (such as gains on sales of assets and impairment charges) are the main reasons for significant quarterly variations (increase or decrease) in net loss over the last eight quarters.

-10. RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS

 Key management includes directors and officers of the Company.
-The compensation paid or payable to key management for employee services is presented below for the three-month and nine-month periods ended September 30, 2023 and 2022:
+The compensation paid or payable to key management for employee services is presented below for the years ended December 31, 2023 and 2022: